s-urbaniak/terraform-dev/README.md

 ## About The Project

-terraform-kind is a Terraform based provisioner of [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) deployments on various clouds.
+`terraform-dev` is a Terraform based tool to install development machines on various clouds.

 Currently, the following cloud platforms are supported: